Adithya-Satyarthi/CS6230_Project/README.md

 The final partial sums are combined using a Carry-Save Adder (CSA) to reduce propagation delay due to carry.

-#### Accumulation: The accumulation phase uses a standard Ripple Carry Adder (RCA) to sum the result of the multiplication with the input accumulator value (C).
+ **Accumulation**: The accumulation phase uses a standard Ripple Carry Adder (RCA) to sum the result of the multiplication with the input accumulator value (C).

 ### 2. MAC_fp Module (Floating-Point Mode)
 The `MAC_fp` module performs multiplication and accumulation in floating-point format, supporting the bf16 (bfloat16) and fp32 (single-precision) data types.